Coxswain Grade 3

 HOW DO I GET IT?

-You study Theory by Correspondence (at home in your own time), then finalize it with 1 day Assessment and Practical face to face with a trainer.
+You study Theory by Correspondence kit (at home in your own time), then finalize the course with a 1 day Assessment and Practical, face to face with a trainer.

 The final day is both Theory exams and doing the Practical (training and assessment).